E Tū Tāngata Membership

 • The key question motivating E Tū Tāngata is, ‘How do you change a culture of criticism and negativity that has been internalised and perpetuated generationally in New Zealand?’
 E Tū Tāngata (Stand Together) is an organisation directly addressing this implicit social norm, otherwise known as Tall Poppy Syndrome (TPS).

-• No, E Tū Tāngata is not a programme, but rather a mindset.
+• No, E Tū Tāngata is not a program, but rather a mindset shift.
 It is about initiating a cultural change.
 Over the last five years, we have been working with schools and communities to implement three key conversations – we call them ‘strands’: (1) You Have Value; (2) We Succeed Together; and (3) Others Matter.

 E Tū Tāngata inspires everyday, authentic connections.
 We recognise that every school is different and has its own unique culture.
 Your young people need genuine, thought-provoking conversations and activities about the way things are and the way they would like things to be.
 Rather than providing standardised material, E Tū Tāngata complements your school environment by providing a range of resources via our online kete (pick and choose, or create your own!) to help you start those crucial conversations.